Alexander-Kahanek/Rubbish_Clustering/README.md

 # clean_rubbish.csv - done by: alexander kahanek

 This is a cleaned version of the above data set:

++ Items were combined into single rows
+	- they were changed to one object per row

 + The weekdays had a mistake for one of the dates
 	- They were changed to match.